 About Washington

-Washington State is a land of high mountains, decorated valleys, and lush forests.
-Enjoy its coasts, in its high places and its plains.
+Washington State is a land of high mountains, decorated valleys, and lush forests, home to abundant wildlife and thriving ecosystems and economies.

 State Profile